TaraHelberg/FantasyMatchUp-MemoryGame/README.md

  +  ### Note
  * All information within this game is for education and training purpouses only .
  * All code has been as much as possible credited to the source that the code came from
- * Please note that I did use google a lot which gave me access to many , many tutorials in making this game and it is possible that I have not refered to something I might have seen that inspired me or gave me direction in this I am appologetitc if I should have forgotten something off as I was in code pen and numerous other sources to get a hang of JavaScript.
+ * Please note that I did use google a lot which gave me access to many , many tutorials in making this game and it is possible that I have not refered to something I might have seen that inspired me or gave me direction in this I am appologetitc if I should have forgotten to refere to code that inspired me during my project.
  * I would like to thank everyone for all and any assistance given during the development of my game .